Noah-Huppert/lidar-light/README.md

-# Lidar Omega (py)
+# Lidar Lite
-This repository holds code necessary to use use a Lidar Lite v3 unit with an Omega.
-Programmed in Python 2.
+This repository holds the code necessary to use a Garmin Lidar Lite V3 unit with an Omega.
+Code is written in Python 2.
+Version 3 should be supported however the Omega runs Python 2.

 # Setup
 This project uses GNU Make, SSH, SSH Pass, and SCP to manage and run code on the Omega.
 Please ensure these programs are